JimDaly/CRMJSWebAPIServiceUtil/README.md

     * **addToCollection**: Adds an entity to a collection-valued navigation property (N:N or N:1).
 There are helper methods to set single-valued navigation properties (AKA Lookups).
     * **disassociate**: Disassociates any kind of relationship (N:N,N:1,or 1:N)
     * **query**: Provides ability to query and retrieve multiple entities and set page size.
+    * **queryTypedEntity**: Provides the same functionality as **query** except it will return typed objects and also provides an **retrieveExpandedCollections** boolean parameter to recursively retrieve expanded collection-valued navigation properties in this single method.
     * **getNextPage**: Provides ability to retrieve the next page from a query operation when paging is set.
     * **executeFetch**: Executes a FetchXml query.
 * All core operations or generated functions are asynchronous and return es6 promises.
 An es6 promise polyfill is downloaded and included in